sot/xija/docs/tutorial.rst

 pressing the corresponding ``Delete`` button.

-One handy feature is that the time-based plots are always linked in the time axis so that if you zoom in to one then all plots zoom accordingly.
-When you want to go back to the full view you can use the ``Home`` button on the plot where you originally zoomed.
+One handy feature is that the time-based plots are always linked in the time axis so that if you zoom in or pan on one then all plots zoom or pan accordingly.
+When you want to go back to the full view, you can use the ``Home`` button on the plot where you originally zoomed.

 Manipulating parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-One of the key features of the GUI fit tool is the ability to visualize and manipulate the dozens of parameters in a typical Xija model.
+One of the key features of ``xija_gui_fit`` is the ability to visualize and manipulate the dozens of parameters in a typical Xija model.

 The parameters are on the right side panel.
 Each one has a checkbox that indicates whether it will be fit (checked) or not (unchecked).
 The value is shown, then the minimum allowed fit value, a slider bar to select the value, and then the maximum allowed fit value.
 As you change the slider the model will be recalculated and the plots updated.
-It helps to make the GUI fit window as wide as possible to make the sliders longer.
+It helps to make the ``xija_gui_fit`` window as wide as possible to make the sliders longer.

 If you want to change the min or max values just type in the box and then hit